This post was updated in June 2020.

 Day 1: Theory

-We studied in our room, I suggest finding a place that helps you to stay focused without any distractions (so a bar might not be your best option).
+We studied in our room, I suggest finding a spot that helps you to stay focused without any distractions (so a bar might not be your best option).

 Personally, I found it very important to understand how things work underwater.
 Knowing what to expect and how to deal with potential problems made me feel more confident about going diving.